About

 More than ten years after the death of George Cup in 2008 and nearly

-thirtyfive years after the tragic death of Steve Elliott in 1986, the works of
+thirtyfive years after the tragic death of Steve Elliott in 1986, the

-George Cup & Steve Elliott´s work inspires artists worldwide and the research
+figures in Minimal-Art.
+George Cup & Steve Elliott´s work inspires

-of dedicated scholars is still ongoing.
-The boundless curiosity of the two
+ongoing.
+The boundless curiosity of the two resulted in an enormous

-resulted in an enormous work that spanned a wide variety of media, such as
+work that spanned a wide variety of media, such as film, animation,

-film, animation, photo, sculpture, drawing and architecture.
+photo, sculpture, drawing and architecture.

 Research Center Past and Present